-Our client worked for the employer for over thirteen (13) years.
-Throughout his over thirteen years of employment, he received numerous certificates of achievement and certificates of recognition.
-This all changed on Tuesday, January 13, 2015 at approximately 9:30 p.m. when our client suffered an injury to his right shoulder and bicep while he was unpacking counter-tops for the employer.
-Our client did not notice any immediate pain, so when his work shift ended at 10:00 p.m., he went home.
+Our client worked for his employer for over thirteen (13) years.
+He received numerous certificates of achievement and certificates of recognition throughout his over thirteen years of employment.
+Our client suffered a workplace injury.
+He went home at the end of his shift.
 That evening he began to experience pain to his right shoulder and bicep.
 He treated the pain with over-the-counter anti-inflammatory medication.

-Our client was not scheduled to work on Wednesday, January 14, 2015 or Thursday, January 15, 2015.
-Upon returning to work on his next scheduled workday, January 16, 2015, he advised his supervisor that he had suffered a workplace injury on the last day he worked-January 13, 2015.
-The supervisor responded by filing a First Report of Injury or Illness to the Division of Workers’ Compensation, Florida Department of Financial Services.
-Our client subsequently received documents from the employer’s Workers’ Compensation Carrier, was assigned a claim number, and assigned an insurance adjustor.
+Our client was not scheduled to work the next two days.
+Upon returning to work on his next scheduled workday, he advised his supervisor that he had suffered a workplace injury.
+The supervisor responded by reporting the injury to the Florida Division of Workers’ Compensation.

-Three days after reporting his work place injury, on January 19, 2015, our client was wrongfully terminated by his employer for failing to report his workplace injury immediately.
+Three days after reporting his work place injury, our client was wrongfully terminated by his employer for failing to report his workplace injury immediately.

 The employment lawyers at LaBar & Adams vigorously pursued justice for our client.
 After convincing the judge to grant our client partial summary judgment, he received a substantial settlement.
 Please contact the employment lawyers at LaBar & Adams, P.A. in Orlando at 407-835-8968 or fill out the online form located on our website if you have been the victim of unfair employment practice.